Leptonita/SPRINT-8-REACT/README.md

 EX9 - Adding films with a structure similar to pilots' (a photo linkble to its film page).

       changed login entry dynamic with button "start" only access from Home

+EX10 - testing

+:::: Due to compatibility issues between testing library / jest / axios I had to modify package.json:
+"test": "react-scripts test --transformIgnorePatterns node_modules/?!my-library-dir/"

+and I wrapped each component tested with Provider and even with Routes when necessary.